ItzikMalkiel/DeepNanoDesign/README.md

-# DeepNanoDesign - training a bi-diorectional neural network for the design of nano-photonics structures
+# DeepNanoDesign - training a bi-directional neural network for the design of nano-photonics structures

 DeepNanoDesign is a software library for training deep neural networks for the design and retrieval of nano-photonic structures.